glbala87/ELLA_tool/docs/releasenotes/README.md

 No further release notes necessary, but adding here for reference:
 MR !534 Add typing stubs
 MR !548 Minor fixes
+MR !549 Load tracks in cerebral to avoid JS promises in watch.
+Remove duplicate tracks with AngularJS watch.
 -->
 - Fixes and improvements to development environment and code base.